 Otitis media (OM) is a common middle ear infection that afflicts approximately 709 million people each year.
 Aboriginal Australian youth have the highest rates worldwide, with at least 84% contracting OM, more than an order of magnitude above non-Aboriginal Australian levels.
 Despite being one of the most significant Aboriginal health issues, it lacks virtually any sustained research.
 Developing out of my current collaborative film projects on Aboriginal sign language, as well as preliminary research conducted during my dissertation fieldwork, this upcoming project seeks to intervene in the hearing loss epidemic in remote communities.
 In many communities, every single child contracts OM, which leads to severe hearing loss or worse in at least one-third of all children.
 This exacerbates lifelong cycles of structural violence; for example, the majority of Aboriginal prison inmates have significant hearing loss.

 In the wake of governmental programs that have been unsuccessful in addressing this issue, collaborative interdisciplinary research is crucial.
-As this topic covers broad areas of expertise and articulates with complex histories of ongoing dispossession, I will facilitate team research encompassing community members, social scientists, medical researchers, and policy experts to help identify underlying causes and attain deeper insights centered around Aboriginal perspectives on health and wellbeing.
-My ethnographic research on Indigenous media projects in some of the most deeply impacted communities will provide a unique contribution to such a research team.
-For example, collaborative film productions would be integrated within the project to better understand how community members imagine this issue, as well as to provide an effective means for translating and disseminating our findings.
+As this topic covers broad areas of expertise and articulates with complex histories of ongoing dispossession, I would engage team research encompassing community members, social scientists, medical researchers, and policy experts to help identify underlying causes and attain deeper insights centered around Aboriginal perspectives on health and wellbeing.
+Collaborative film productions would be integrated within the project to better understand how community members imagine this issue, as well as to provide an effective means for translating and disseminating our findings.

-Furthermore, recent public health media campaigns emphasize the individual choices of hand washing, nose blowing, and eating a good diet as preventative measures, despite ample medical research suggesting that these strategies would have a negligible impact on the already-existing epidemic rates of OM.
-Thus, tracing the social life of these media campaigns and their relationship with medical research, policy papers, and the lived everyday life of community members will be crucial in demystifying this complex issue.
-My second book manuscript on this project will provide key interventions at the intersection of scholarship on medical anthropology, visual anthropology, and public health without appealing to a politics of suffering, instead emphasizing the vitality of communities in spite of colonial legacies, as well as the importance of collectively imagining hopeful futures, in this case embodied by the children themselves.
+Furthermore, recent public health media campaigns emphasize the individual choices of hand washing, nose blowing, and eating a good diet as preventative measures, despite medical research suggesting that these strategies would have a relatively small impact on the already-existing epidemic rates of OM.
+Thus, tracing the social life of these media campaigns and their relationship with medical research, policy papers, and the lived everyday life of community members will be crucial in better understanding this complex issue.
+I aim to engage this without appealing to a politics of suffering, instead emphasizing the vitality of communities in spite of colonial legacies, as well as the importance of collectively imagining hopeful futures, in this case embodied by the children themselves.